 1. Results from Data Quality Committee Conformance Suite

-We compare these results against our expected results, identify any differences and let you know where changes may be required.
+We compare these results against our expected results (see XBRL API query below), identify any differences and let you know where changes may be required.
 This process ensures that all certified software creates identical results.

 These fields must be reported as part of the XML file:

 The xml file should look like the following:

 XBRL US Members can use the XBRL API to query the results:

 Continue to increment the

 assertion.offset by 2000 in a process to pull the data back for the preceding 12 months.
 Within that tranche, subsequently approved rules or updates to the version being evaluated for certification will not be considered.
 Use the ‘Compare’ option for the release on the DQC Releases page to review a ‘diff’ of the releases.

 Updates / Timing

 The DQC approves rules 3-4 times per year – software must be certified each time new rules are approved by the Committee.